Jewels of Indochina

 |Phnom Penh , Cambodia

-Discover the diversity, cuisine, dramatic histories and natural beauty of Cambodia and Vietnam.
-Delve into the Khmer legacy in Phnom Penh, view Vietnam's colourful history on the busy streets of Saigon and relive the colonial era among the grand architecture of Hanoi.
+Discover the incredible diversity, delectable cuisines, dramatic histories and natural beauty of Cambodia and Vietnam.
+Delve into the dramatic Khmer legacy in Phnom Penh, view Vietnam's colourful history on the busy streets of Saigon and explore the colonial-era amongst the grand architecture of Hanoi.
+This trip offers places of breathtaking beauty, from the beaches of Nha Trang and the backwaters of the Mekong Delta, to the jungles of Cambodia and the wonder of Halong Bay.
+Add to that a mix of friendly locals and age-old traditions for the ultimate Indochina experience.

 Why we love it: